AndelaDujmov/Hygieia/README.md

   * information about the patient's follow-up care, including scheduled appointments with healthcare providers, recommended treatments

 - Reminders
-  * any user can set up a reminder for some date not to forget abut the appointment
+  * any user can set up a reminder for some date not to forget about the appointment

 ## Tools and frameworks
 - Blazor